 Le Marche's cuisine is pleasurably washed down with some of Italy’s most undervalued wines.
 The Verdicchio grape, once used to produce indifferent wines bottled in the distinctive lollobrigida (the ‘sexy bottle’ was supposed to suggest a Greek amphora), has become one of Italy’s most characterful white grapes, producing wines of concentration and elegance.
 Little known Pecorino can be equally delightful.
 Red wines, notably Rosso Piceno and Rosso Conero, are simply outstanding.

-This tour also includes three moderately strenuous walks: one on the crest of a mountain, with views inland to the Monti Sibillini and down over some of the prettiest beaches on the Adriatic; one in a charming nature reserve; and one is a (real, not simulated) truffle hunt.
+In 2018, this tour also includes three moderately strenuous walks: one on the crest of a mountain, with views inland to the Monti Sibillini and down over some of the prettiest beaches on the Adriatic; one in a charming nature reserve; and one is a (real, not simulated) truffle hunt.
 The rewards are more than worth the effort, not least in helping work up appetites to enjoy Le Marche’s outstanding cuisine.

 Ascoli Piceno.
 Fly at c.
 10.45am (British Airways) from London Heathrow to Rome Fiumicino.
 Drive to Ascoli Piceno, an exceptionally attractive little city, ringed by rivers and wooded hills, where the first three nights are spent.